amirbou/binderdump/README.md

 * Download Android's latest NDK (I use r26d)

-* Install `m4 make autotools clang` and maybe more things that I missed
+* Install `m4 make autotools clang gcc-multilib gawk clang-format` and maybe more things that I missed

 * Set the envrionment variable `ANDROID_NDK_ROOT` to point to the extracted NDK (`.../android-ndk-r26d`).